-C.16.5.3 Temporary Connection and Backflow Preventer
+C.17.5.3 Temporary Connection and Backflow Preventer

-To facilitate watermain commissioning, a temporary connection to the existing water distribution can be made through the use of a temporary or "jumper" connection equipped with a backflow preventer as the Township's Standards.
+To facilitate watermain commissioning, a temporary connection to the existing water distribution can be made using a temporary or "jumper" connection equipped with a backflow preventer, as per the Township's Standards.
 The connection to the existing distribution system shall be done in a secure location and be vandal and tamper resistant and shall be no larger than 50 mm diameter.
 Multiple jumpers or larger connections are acceptable with the approval of the Township.